carlosperate/awesome-microbit/README.md

 - [Creative Coding with micro:bit](https://www.youtube.com/playlist?list=PLIRQWQAcfF037nji2jK6iiafMLubgJqUh) - Creative activities with the micro:bit from Kids Code Jeunesse.
 - [Video Tutorials for micro:bit](https://www.youtube.com/playlist?list=PLS9qLR8VoFA5jr14vzjJwqZ5DsBLFzuYn) - A playlist of video tutorials by Geek Tutorials, walking through a lot of the micro:bit features.
 - [Code with Liam](https://www.youtube.com/channel/UCubWM52hsTe2eeiTWqRJICw/) - Video tutorials showing how to code with the micro:bit.

+### 🎥 Conference Talks

+- [Fun with Zephyr Project and BBC micro:bit](https://www.youtube.com/watch?v=ZZRbIpVJGns) - This presentation shows how Zephyr empowers the BBC micro:bit devices and its Bluetooth chip to do fun things.

 ## 📚 Books